 Sonny Liston battered and bleeding.
 And it’s only round three.
 What the hell is going on?

 There was a commotion in Clay’s corner before round five, the challenger shouting and waving his hands around, and when the match resumed he was shaking his head and blinking furiously.
-Liston closed in and unleashed a furious barrage of leather, some 15 unanswered punches and again, for a moment, it seemed as if reality was reassuming a familiar shape, until you realized all those punches had had no effect on Clay.
+Liston closed in and unleashed a barrage of leather, some fifteen unanswered punches and again, for a moment, it seemed as if reality was reassuming a familiar shape, until you realized all those punches had had no effect on Clay.

 “What the hell is going on?”